run-llama/llama_index/docs/how_to/customization.rst

 - LLM
 - Prompts
 - Embedding model
+- Documents

-These are described in their respective guides below.
+These components and related classes are described in their respective guides below.

 .. toctree::
    :maxdepth: 1